wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-systems/pipes-and-filters.md

 ## Execute the sample

-Send the following request to the ESB Profile using SOAP UI (or any other SOAP client).
+Send the following request to the service using SoapUI (or any other SOAP client).

 ```xml
 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/" xmlns:ser="http://services.samples"